ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 A function expression is well-typed if all of the following are true:

-* If it occurs directly in a test expression, the function is declared to have a result type of `LogicalType`, or (conversion applies) `NodesType`.
+* If the function expression occurs directly in a test expression, the function is declared to have a result type of `LogicalType`, or (conversion applies as per {{type-conv}})
+  `NodesType`.
-* If it occurs directly as a `comparable` in a comparison, the function is declared to have a result type of `ValueType`.
+* If the function expression occurs directly as a `comparable` in a comparison, the function is declared to have a result type of `ValueType`.
-* Otherwise, it occurs as an argument in another function expression, and the following rules for function arguments apply to its declared result type.
+* Otherwise (the function expression occurs as an argument in another function expression), the following rules for function arguments apply to its declared result type.
 * Each argument of the function can be used for the declared type of the corresponding declared parameter according to one of the following rules:
    * The argument is a function expression with declared result type that is the same as the declared type of the parameter.
    * The argument is a function expression with declared result type `NodesType` and the declared type of the parameter is `LogicalType`.
-In this case the argument is converted to `LogicalType`.
+In this case the argument is converted to `LogicalType` as per {{type-conv}}.
    * The argument is a value expressed as a literal and the defined type of the parameter is `ValueType`.
+   * The argument is a singular query and the declared type of the parameter is `ValueType`.
-   * The argument is a query and the declared type of the parameter is `NodesType`.
+   * The argument is a query (including singular query) and the declared type of the parameter is `NodesType`.
-   * The argument is a query and the declared type of the parameter is `LogicalType`.
-In this case the argument is converted to `LogicalType`.
+   * The argument is a query (including singular query) and the declared type of the parameter is `LogicalType`.
+In this case the argument is converted to `LogicalType` as per {{type-conv}}.

 ### `length` Function Extension {#length}